w3f/polkadot-wiki/docs/general/alpha-program.md

 slug: ../alpha-program
 ---

-Over 150 projects are using [Polkadot SDK known as Substrate](https://substrate.io) to create the next generation of blockchain infrastructure and application-specific chains.
+Over 150 projects are using the [Polkadot SDK (also known as Substrate)](https://substrate.io) to create the next generation of blockchain infrastructure and application-specific chains.

 The [Polkadot Alpha Program](https://polkadot.network/development/alpha/) is an